ray-project/ray/doc/source/user-profiling.rst

   if __name__ == "__main__":
     main()

+You do not need to import ``line_profiler`` into your Ray application.
-Then, when running our Python script from the command line, we use the following shell command to run the script with ``line_profiler`` enabled:
+Instead, when we want to execute our Python script from the command line, we use the following shell command to run the script with ``line_profiler``
+enabled:

 .. code-block:: bash